Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/4 sides of the Mind➕.md

 ---
 # 4. Superego 👹
 - When we are forced or allowed to express the least valued functions of our mind ([[CARDS/Depth Psychology Theory/Trickster🤡\|Trickster🤡]] & [[CARDS/Depth Psychology Theory/Demon😈\|Demon😈]]), we transition into the [[CARDS/Depth Psychology Theory/Superego👹\|Superego👹]], where we experience revelation about ourself.
-- Provided that we can overcome our apathy towards the [[CARDS/Depth Psychology Theory/Demon😈\|Demon😈]], we will experience [[Love\|Love]] as the highest level of understanding for the alterity in ourselves and others.
+- Provided that we can overcome our apathy towards the [[CARDS/Depth Psychology Theory/Demon😈\|Demon😈]], we will experience [[CARDS/· Related Concepts & Theories ·/Love\|Love]] as the highest level of understanding for the alterity in ourselves and others.

 > ***Example** : An ExTJ, naturally protective of their own sense of value ([[CARDS/Depth Psychology Theory/Foundational/Fi\|Fi]]) at the detriment of others, will experience other’s values ([[CARDS/Depth Psychology Theory/Foundational/Fe\|Fe]]) when he transitions into his [[CARDS/Depth Psychology Theory/Superego👹\|Superego👹]].*
 ---